mjchi7/cp/Welcome file.md

         return user
 ```

+Notice how in the flow, we first check if the

 # 4. Unsolved issues
 1. How do we enable two way of authentication?
 This issue is mainly the problem with `flask-appbuilder` since it doesn't allow two `AUTH_TYPE` [flask-appbuilder base configuration (see AUTH_TYPE)](https://flask-appbuilder.readthedocs.io/en/latest/config.html)